stackhpc/a-universe-from-nothing/README.rst

 -----------------------------

 This shows how to deploy a control plane from a VM image that contains a pre-deployed seed VM.

-Having a snapshot image saves us some time.
+Having a snapshot image saves us some time if we need to repeat the deployment.
 If working from a snapshot, create a new instance with the same dimensions as the Seed image and log in to it.
 If not, continue working with the instance from `Creating a Seed Image`_.